historical-time/archaeometry-si/README.md

 ## Submission guidelines

-Thank you for your interest in our Archaeometry online special issue: ***'Chronology: formal methods and research software'*** (working title).
+Thank you for your interest in our Archaeometry online special issue: ***'Chronology: formal methods and research software in Archeaology'*** (working title).

 All submissions should be made online via the Archaeometry Scholar One portal at https://mc.manuscriptcentral.com/arch.
 If you do not have an account, it is very easy to set one up.
 Please use your ORCID if possible.